Next Australian federal election: Redistribution

 The Australian Electoral Commission (AEC) is required, one year after the first sitting day for a new House of Representatives, to determine the number of members to which each state and territory is entitled.
 If the number in any state changes, a redistribution would be required in those states.
 A redistribution would be postponed if it would begin within one year of the expiration of the House of Representatives.

-Notwithstanding the above, Queensland, Tasmania, South Australia and the Australian Capital Territory will have to undergo scheduled redistributions in 2025–2026 as seven years have already or would have elapsed since their last respective redistribution.
+Notwithstanding the above, Queensland, Tasmania, South Australia and the Australian Capital Territory need to undergo redistributions in 2025 and 2026 as seven years have elapsed since their last respective redistributions.

+On 8 July 2026, the electoral commission announced minor changes to its redistribution of the Australian Capital Territory.
+Under the revised boundaries, all suburbs within the Woden Valley, previously located in the division of Canberra, were transferred to the division of Bean, while the suburbs of Hume and Symonston, previously in Bean, were moved into Canberra.

+On 15 July, the electoral commission announced the final redistribution for Tasmania.
+Under the new boundaries, the Break O'Day Council area was transferred from the division of Lyons to the division of Bass, while the Glenorchy City Council area was moved from Bass to Lyons.
+Significant changes were also made to the division of Clark and the division of Franklin.
+Clark was expanded to incorporate the Huon Valley, previously in Franklin, as well as the remainder of the Kingborough Council area, of which it had previously covered only a portion.
+Franklin, in turn, was reconfigured from Australia's southernmost electorate into one centred on Tasmania's south-east coast.
+The commission also proposed renaming the electorate to Tongerlongeter, in honour of the prominent Aboriginal Tasmanian leader who resisted British colonisation during the early colonial period.

+On 20 July, the electoral commission announced the final redistribution for South Australia.
+The redistribution largely adopted the boundaries proposed in March, with the division of Barker gaining part of the Alexandrina Council area and the localities of Callington and Kanmantoo from the division of Mayo.
+The division of Boothby gained the remainder of the City of Mitcham from Mayo, while the division of Makin gained part of the City of Salisbury south of the Little Para River from the division of Spence.
+The commission also confirmed that the division of Grey would be renamed to O'Donoghue, in honour of Lowitja O'Donoghue, a prominent Aboriginal Australian leader and advocate for Aboriginal and Torres Strait Islander health and rights.

 Voter registration

 Enrolment of eligible voters is compulsory.
-Voters must notify the AEC within 8 weeks of a change of address or after turning 18.
+Voters must notify the AEC within eight weeks of a change of address or after turning 18.
 The electoral rolls are closed for new enrolments or update of details about a week after the issue of writs for election.
 Enrolment is optional for 16 or 17-year-olds, but they cannot vote until they turn 18, and persons who have applied for Australian citizenship may also apply for provisional enrolment which takes effect on the granting of citizenship.